 For it, you should prepare meaningful illustrations instead of long texts.
 The text, in turn, should be spoken freely and included not in slides but in presentation notes.
 So you can easily send your presentation as a PDF.

-Presenting an MVP with minimal features will help investors test and use your product in real time.
-Investors who see you are serious about your product are more willing to invest in it.
+Presenting an MVP with minimal features will help investors experience your solution firsthand, demonstrating its usability and potential market fit.
+Investors who see you are serious about your product and, more importantly, can realize your idea are more willing to invest in it.
+On top of that, an MVP allows you to collect user feedback and provide investors with data-backed insights into user engagement and demand.

 The current funding problem, like most things, is also an opportunity to foster a new entrepreneurial mindset.
 The recession will limit the generation of free-spending startups and create new kinds of companies focused on performance and market fit, not lightning-fast scaling or the promise of changing the world.